DetailCLIP: Injecting Image Details into CLIP's Feature Space: Introduction

 \section{Introduction}

-The task of text-to-image retrieval involves retrieving pertinent images based on a text query, which could either describe the entire image or focus on a specific or small object within it.
+Text-to-image retrieval task involves retrieving pertinent images based on a text query, which could either describe the entire image or focus on a specific and small object within it.
 For example, when using CLIP to search for images containing a red helmet with "red helmet" as the text query, the top results typically showcase a large red helmet at the center of the image.
 However, we might also be interested in images of people wearing red helmets on a football field, where the helmets appear much smaller.
 Since CLIP is designed to match an entire image to a text description, it struggles to retrieve such images using only the "red helmet" query.
-This limitation poses a challenge when attempting to retrieve all related images in a database using a single word, as illustrated in Figure \ref{fig:title_image}.
+Moreover, for remote sensing text-to-image retrieval, where users search massive satellite archives with short queries (e.g., “ship/airplane/vehicle”), small targets are easily lost in global representations.
+These limitations pose a challenge when attempting to retrieve all related images in a database using a single word, as illustrated in Figure \ref{fig:title_image}.

-One approach to mitigating this issue involves dividing each image into smaller patches and performing the retrieval task based on the features of these patches.
-Nevertheless, this multi-feature method does not directly yield useful features for downstream tasks or end-to-end training.
-Models like Crop-CLIP \cite{crop-clip} first detect objects in an image using a YOLOV5 detector, but the detector's capacity severely constrains model performance.
-For instance, when encountering objects from unseen classes, the model behaves erratically, and detail information about these objects is lost before the retrieval stage.
-Models such as MDETR \cite{kamath_mdetr_2021}, XDETR \cite{cai2022x}, and FILIP \cite{yao2021filip} have made significant improvements in detailed retrieval by retraining on multi-modal data and mining fine-grained relationships during training.
-However, these models require enormous training data and computational resources.

-In this paper, we present a novel framework called "Detail Injected CLIP (\textbf{DetailCLIP})" that addresses the challenges associated with text-to-image retrieval tasks at a minimal cost.

-By examining the retrieval performance of CLIP-like models across various object scales, we identify the specific object scales where these models can maintain optimal performance.
-Leveraging this insight, we develop an image patching scheme called "Complete Cover (\textbf{CC})" capable of encompassing objects of any scale.
-Subsequently, we employ a transformer to fuse features extracted by CLIP-like models from patches generated using the \textbf{CC} scheme.
-Additionally, we design a self-supervised learning loss function to align detailed information with the newly fused single feature.

-Our \textbf{DetailCLIP} framework enables the integration of detailed image information into a single feature that can be directly utilized for end-to-end training, requiring only the cost of training a small transformer.
-Our main contributions can be summarized as follows:

-\begin{itemize} \item{Focusing on the detailed class-with-prompt text-to-image retrieval task and proposing \textbf{DetailCLIP}, an efficient framework capable of generating a single image feature containing detailed information.
-We evaluate our framework on MSCOCO, LVIS, and synthetic datasets, demonstrating superior performance compared to existing vision-language models.
-Moreover, our framework can also be used as a \textbf{plug-in module}, which could improve the ability of retaining detail information in the extracted feature \textbf{for other Vision-Language Models} in general.}